 One of the best coping strategies is to relax and take things as they come.
 Realise that you are going to be all over the shop with hCG, oestrogen, and progesterone, and try not to react to what you may see as irritations.
 You can help this by explaining to those around you that you are pregnant and that you are likely to have mood swings.
 Hopefully, this means that they will be considerate and help you maintain a mental balance.
 And also go grab you that tub of Ben & Jerry’s at midnight because you’re craving it!

 Secondly, you can help by taking care of yourself and maintaining your health throughout your pregnancy.
 Take regular low impact exercise, such as walking and follow a good diet to both cope with the negative feelings and intensify the positive ones.
-Data also shows that eating omega-3 fatty acids may improve mood symptoms in pregnant women, so tuck into
+Data also shows that eating omega-3 fatty acids may improve mood symptoms in pregnant women, so tuck into the fresh fish.

 Both the physical and emotional side effects should pass pretty quickly as your body adjusts to hormones and you become less anxious about the world in general and focus on your new baby.